13 Properties of CSS Flexbox You Must Know As A Beginner

 If you give it the value 0, then the flex item will not shrink.

-If one item has flex-shrink: 1; and the second time has flex-shrink: 2; then the second item will shrink twice as much as the first item.
+If one item has flex-shrink: 1; and the second item has flex-shrink: 2; then the second item will shrink twice as much as the first item.

 css flex-shrink